BassT23/Proxmox/README.md

 inventory; it does not execute SSH, QGA, or updates yet.
 An absent or empty `targets.conf` therefore leaves the existing Proxmox workflow unchanged.

+Internally, the current Proxmox paths use small shared transport wrappers for local, LXC (`pct`), and SSH execution.
+QEMU Guest Agent execution keeps its existing readiness and policy handling.
+This prepares a Target → Transport → Updater split without changing the existing Proxmox target behavior.

 ## Machine-readable status

 `check-updates.sh` additionally writes `/etc/ultimate-updater/status.json`